 From Running on Empty to Rooted and Resilient: A Nervous System Guide

-For a long time, I lived in a cycle of pushing through exhaustion and wondering why I could not simply slow down.
-I was strong, capable, and quietly running on empty, yet I did not see my fatigue as a personal failing.
-Instead, I perceived it as quite threatening.
-I often wondered how I was going to survive if I could not function, and it felt impossible to rest when I did not feel safe.
+You can look capable on the outside and still feel quietly depleted underneath.
+For a long time, I lived in a cycle of pushing through exhaustion and wondering why I couldn’t simply slow down.
+I was strong and reliable, yet quietly running on empty, living in what I now understand as nervous system burnout.
+I didn’t see my fatigue as a personal failing.
+Instead, my body treated it like a threat.
+I often wondered how I was going to survive if I couldn’t function, and it felt impossible to rest when I didn’t feel safe.

 For decades, I was told the answer was simply to love and accept myself.
-I understood that this would make me feel better, but I was stuck in a painful loop: I could not let love in because my body did not feel safe enough to drop its guard.
-Instead, self-judgment and condemnation became the fuel that kept me pushing through the fatigue and exhaustion.
-I believed that if I stopped being hard on myself, I would lose control and everything would fall apart.
+I understood that this should make me feel better, but I found myself in a painful loop.
+I couldn’t let love in because my body didn’t feel safe enough to drop its guard.
+Self-judgment became the pressure that kept me pushing through the fatigue.
+I believed that if I stopped being hard on myself, I would lose control and something would go wrong.

-It was only when I began to experience my life through the lens of polyvagal theory that this seemingly deeply ingrained belief started to lose its excruciatingly tight grip.
-Learning what my body was doing to protect me changed everything.
-My perspective shifted from judgment to a deep, quiet compassion.
+When I began to understand my life through the lens of polyvagal theory, that belief started to loosen.
+Learning what my body was doing to protect me changed how I saw myself.
+My perspective moved from judgment toward a deep, quiet compassion.

-I saw that my restlessness and my moments of total shutdown were not flaws.
-They were intelligent, biological responses to a world that felt like too much.
-As I slowly learned to anchor more deeply in a steadier state, I began to develop a sense of inner safety that allowed real self-love to finally take root.
+I began to see that my restlessness and my moments of shutdown weren’t flaws.
+They were intelligent biological responses to a world that felt like too much.
+As I learned to anchor more deeply in a steadier state, self-love slowly began to take root.

 The Three Nervous System States

 The top of the ladder is the Ventral Vagal State.
 This is where your nervous system feels calm and connected.
-When you are here, you can think clearly and connect with others from a place of safety.
+When you’re here, you can think clearly and connect with others from a place of safety.
 You might notice your breathing is easy and your heart rate steady.
 You feel patient and present.
-You are able to say yes or no from a place of choice rather than guilt.
-This state is the foundation for true healing, and the goal is to learn how to anchor here more and more as you navigate your day.
+You’re able to say yes or no from a place of choice rather than guilt.
+This state supports healing, and over time you can learn how to return here more often as you move through your day.

 The middle of the ladder is the Sympathetic State.
 This is your body’s stress response.
-It activates when your nervous system senses pressure or a need to stay on alert.
+It activates when your nervous system senses pressure or the need to stay alert.
 You might feel wired, restless, or irritable.
-Your heart may beat faster, and your muscles might feel tense in your jaw or shoulders.
-In this state, you often feel that you must keep going or everything will fall apart.
-It is hard to relax even when you stop moving because your system is trying to keep you safe by staying ready for action.
+Your heart may beat faster, and your muscles might tense, especially in your jaw or shoulders.
+In this state, it can feel like you have to keep going or something will go wrong.
+Even when you stop moving, it’s hard to relax because your system is trying to keep you safe by staying ready for action.

 The bottom of the ladder is the Dorsal Vagal State.
 This is the shutdown response.
-It happens when stress feels overwhelming or inescapable.
-It is a protective response that turns down your awareness to help you survive.
+It happens when stress feels overwhelming.
+It’s a protective response that turns down your awareness to conserve energy and reduce overload.
 You might feel drained, foggy, or emotionally numb.
 You may find yourself pulling away from people or moving through your day without really being there.
 This is your body’s way of turning down the volume on life when it feels like too much.

 How State Shapes Your Story

-Your body’s state influences the thoughts and stories you tell yourself.
-When you are in a steady state, you might think that you can figure things out or that you have options.
-You feel a sense of connection to yourself and the world around you.
+When your system feels overwhelmed, your body’s state begins to shape the thoughts and stories that arise.
+When you’re in a steady state, you might think you can figure things out or that you have options.
+There’s a sense of connection to yourself and the world around you.

 When you shift into a stress state, your thoughts often change.
-You may begin to believe that you have to handle everything yourself or that you cannot stop.
-If you move into shutdown, the story might become that you are failing or that nothing will ever change.
+You may start to believe you have to handle everything yourself or that you can’t stop.
+If you move into shutdown, the story might become that you’re failing or that things won’t improve.

-Instead of fighting these stories, it can be helpful to simply notice where you are on the ladder.
-When I understood that my negative thoughts and that harsh inner critic were actually just symptoms of my body feeling unsafe, I was able to stop fighting myself.
-I began to ask: “If my body felt a little safer, how might this story soften or shift?”
+Instead of fighting these stories, it can help to notice where you are on the ladder.
+When I understood that my negative thoughts and harsh inner critic were symptoms of my body feeling unsafe, I began to fight myself less.
+I started asking, “If my body felt a little safer, how might this story soften or shift?”

 Triggers and Glimmers

-Your nervous system is constantly receiving signals from the world around you and from within your own body.
-Through a process called neuroception, your system automatically scans these signals to determine if you are safe.
-It then creates reactions based on that subconscious scan.
+Your nervous system receives signals from the world around you and from within your own body.
+Through a process called neuroception, your system’s automatic safety scan, it evaluates these signals for cues of safety or threat.
+Your reactions follow that evaluation.

 Signals that nudge you toward stress or shutdown are called triggers.
 Signals that help your system feel safer and more settled are called glimmers.
-This term, popularized by Deb Dana, a clinician and leading expert in polyvagal theory, describes the tiny moments of safety that help us return to a steady state.
-Read more about glimmers in this article written by Deb Dana.
+The term was introduced by polyvagal specialist Deb Dana and describes the small moments of safety that help us return to a steadier state.
+You can explore her writing on glimmers if you’d like to go deeper.

-Common triggers for strong but exhausted women often include a sharp tone of voice, feeling responsible for everyone else, or having too many demands.
-Glimmers are small cues of safety, such as the feeling of warm tea, sunlight on your face, or a kind message from a friend.
+Common triggers might include a sharp tone of voice, feeling responsible for everyone else, or carrying too many demands.
+Glimmers are often small cues of safety, like the feeling of warm tea in your hands, sunlight on your face, or a kind message from a friend.

-As you begin to feel safe enough to slow down, you may notice a new possibility: a choice point.
+As your system settles even slightly, you may notice something new: a choice point.
 When your neuroception flags something as unsafe, you might be able to introduce a small pause.
-In that pause, you can take a breath and gently question whether the situation is genuinely threatening in this moment.
+In that pause, you can take a breath and gently ask whether the situation feels as urgent as it first appeared.

-This choice only becomes available when we have enough internal safety to stop and look.
-You do not need to remove every trigger.
-You can simply start by noticing the signals your body is receiving and gently looking for more glimmers.
+This kind of choice becomes more accessible as your system steadies.
+You don’t need to remove every trigger.
+You can start by noticing the signals your body is receiving and gently looking for more glimmers.

 Small Steps to Shift Your State

-The goal is not to stay calm all the time.
-It is to recognize where you are and take one small step toward feeling safer.
+You don’t need to stay calm all the time.
+Sometimes it starts with simply noticing where you are and allowing one small shift toward steadiness.

 A Simple Check-In for Your Day

-When things feel off, you can use this simple four-step check-in:
+When your system feels unsettled, you can use this simple four-step check-in:

 1. Where am I on the ladder?
 Steady, stressed, or shut down?